Wildlife photography is the act of documenting animals and creatures in their natural habitat.

 There are many different ways to complete this action, but the pipet tool is the easiest and fastest way.
 Click on it, then the white area of the image.
 Voila!

-One way of photographing the animals you find in the wild is to create portraits of them.
+One way of photographing the animals you find in the wild is to create high and low key portraits of them.

 Photoshop is a great post-processing software tool, and it will help you create something very dynamic.